wandri/chat-spring-kafka-angular-react-vue/README.md

 ### Front

 1. Install [NodeJs](https://nodejs.org/en/)
-2. Install the dependencies :
+2. For Angular, install the dependencies :
     ```
     npm install -g @angular/cli
     ```
-3. Install the module of the project in the front folder:
+3. Install the module of the project in the front folders:
     ```
     npm i
     ```